-(a) Offers any insult to the Conciliation Court or any member thereof while the Court is functioning as such; or

-(b) causes any interruption in the work of the Conciliation

-Court; or

-(c) fails to produce or deliver a document when ordered by the Conciliation Court to do so; or

-(d) refuses to answer any question of the Conciliation Court which he is bound to answer ; or (c) refuses to take oath to state the truth or to sign any statement made by him when required by the Conciliation Court to do so ; and the Conciliation Court, may, without any complaint having been made to it forthwith try such person for such contempt and sentence him to a fine not exceeding fifty rupees.
+offers any insult to the Conciliation Court or any member thereof while the Court is functioning as such; or causes any interruption in the work of the Conciliation Court; or fails to produce or deliver a document when ordered by the Conciliation Court to do so; or refuses to answer any question of the Conciliation Court which he is bound to answer; or refuses to take oath to state the truth or to sign any statement made by him when required by the Conciliation Court to do so; and the Conciliation court, may, without any complaint having been made to it forthwith try such person for such contempt and sentence him to a fine not exceeding fifty rupees.

-Recovery of fine:- (1) Where a Conciliation Court imposes a fine under Section 11 or Section 12 and such fine is not immediately paid, it shall record an order seating the amount of fine imposed and the fact that it has not been paid, and shall forward the same to the nearest Magistrate who shall proceed to recover it in accordance with the provisions of the Code of Criminal Procedure, 1898 (Act V of 1898), as if it were fine imposed by himself, and such Magistrate may also sentence the accused to imprisonment in default of payment of such fine.
+Recovery of fine.- (1) where Conciliation Court imposes a fine under Section 11 or Section 12 and such fine is not immediately paid, it shall record an order stating the amount of the imposed and the fact that it has not been paid, and shall forward the same to the nearest Magistrate who shall proceed to recover it in accordance with the provisions of the Code of Criminal Procedure, 1898 (Act V of 1898) as if it were fine imposed by himself, and such Magistrate may also sentence the accused to imprisonment in default of payment of such fine.

-(2) All fines paid to a Conciliation Court under Section 11 and 12, or collected on behalf of a Conciliation Court under this section shall form part of the funds of the Union Council concerned.
+(2) All fines paid to Conciliation Court under Section 11 and 12 or collected on behalf of Conciliation Court under this section shall form part of the funds of the Union Council concerned.

-Limitation, etc. in certain cases:- Where a case relating to a matter falling under Section B of Part II of the Schedule is referred to conciliation and conciliation fails, and the case is subsequently taken to a Civil Court, in computing the period of limitation prescribed therefore by or under any law for the time being in force, the time spent on conciliation proceedings, commencing from the date of the application made under Section 4 and ending on the day the certificate of failure of Conciliation is issued, shall, notwithstanding anything in the Limitation Act, 1908 (IX of 1908), be excluded.
+Limitation etc. in_certain_cases.- Where a case relating to a matter falling under Section B of Part II of the Schedule is referred to Conciliation and conciliation fails and the case is subsequently taken to a Civil Court, in computing the period of limitation prescribed therefor by or under any law for the time being in force the time spent on conciliation proceedings, commencing from the date of the application made under Section 4 and ending on the day the certificate of failure of conciliation is issued, shall, notwithstanding anything in the Limitation Act, 1908 (IX of 1908), be exclude.

-Procedure:- (1) Save as otherwise expressly provided by or under this Act, the provisions of the Evidence Act, 1872 (I of 1872), the Code of Criminal Procedure, 1898 (Act V of 1898), and of the Code of Civil Procedure, 1908 (Act V of 1908), as in force in Azad Kashmir, shall not apply to proceedings before any Conciliation Court.
+Procedure.- (1) Save as otherwise expressly provided by or under this Act the provisions of the Evidence Act, 1872(I of 1872), the Code of Criminal Procedure 1898 (Act V of 1898), and of the Code of Civil Procedure; 1908 (Act V of 1908) as in force in Azad Kashmir shall not apply to proceedings before any Conciliation Court.

-(2) Sections 8 to 11 of the Oaths Act, 1873 (X of 1873), shall apply to all proceedings before Conciliation Courts.
+(2) Section 8 to 11 of the Oaths Act, 1873 (X of 1873), shall apply to all proceedings before Conciliation Courts.

-No appearance through Counsel:- (1) Notwithstanding anything contained in the Legal Practitioners Act, 1879 (XVIII of 1879), no legal practitioner shall be permitted to appear on behalf of any party to a dispute before any Conciliation Court or before any Controlling Authority or other authority exercising powers under this Act.
+The appearance through Counsel.- (1) Notwithstanding anything contained in the legal Practitioners Act, 1879 (XVIII of 1879), no legal practitioner shall be permitted to appear on behalf of any party to a dispute before any Conciliation Court or other authority exercising powers under this Act.

-(2) If a person required under this Act to appear before a Conciliation Court is a purda-nashin lady, the Conciliation Court may permit her to be represented by a duly authorised agent who shall in no case be a paid agent.
+(2) if a person required under this Act to appear before a Conciliation Court is a purdanashin lady, the Conciliation Court may permit her to be represented by a duly authorized agent who shall in no case be a paid agent.